yongjunshin/Introduction_to_Software_Testing_for_Safe_AI/modules/01_fundamentals/3_ai_testing_overview.md

 ## **Evolution of Software Testing for ML Systems**

 Current software testing for ML systems is rapidly evolving to address the unique challenges of testing machine learning systems.
+Some of them are listed below.

 ### **Test Adequacy for DNNs**
 - Neuron coverage inspired by structural coverage metrics